The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 Good communication skills, dog ownership experience, a love of dogs and motivation for joining the network are paramount to the success of the business.

-Wagging Tails reports continued demand from dog owners from across the UK for its services, with some owners booking up to two years in advance to secure their dog’s carers.
+Dog care, and the Wagging Tails service, in particular, is in constant demand from dog owners across the UK, with some owners booking as far as two years in advance to secure their dog’s holiday with the right carer.

-Most families with a dog go on holiday regularly and only a small proportion take their pet with them, so there is always a need for dog care.
-And Wagging Tails always begins with a ‘sniffing out meeting’, where owners and dogs get to meet their selected carer.
+Most families with a dog go on holiday regularly and only a small proportion takes their pet with them, so there is always a need for dog care.
+Wagging Tails service always begins with a ‘sniffing out meeting’, where owners and dogs get to meet their selected carer.

 “We know from over 13 years of experience that this not only helps dogs to settle in quickly when they return for their holiday but also allows our carers to be sure it’s the right match,” Lisa explains.
 “It gives owners complete transparency and peace of mind that they know who will be caring for their dog and where they will be staying.”

 Despite the current COVID-19 outbreak, Wagging Tails is still receiving bookings and enquiries from new and existing customers for future holidays in the next 12 to 24 months and the brand is confident that when restrictions are lifted there will be as much if not more demand for the service.
 The business grew throughout the 2008 recession so know from experience that the service is still a priority for dog owners even in times of difficulty.